radiantearth/stac-api-spec/fragments/sort/README.md

     # STAC API - Sort Fragment

 - **OpenAPI specification:** [openapi.yaml](openapi.yaml)
 - **Fragment [Maturity Classification](../../extensions.md#extension-maturity):** Pilot
 - **Dependents:**
   - [Item Search](../../item-search)

-By default, the STAC search endpoint `/search` returns results in no specified order.
-Whatever order the results are in is up to the implementor, and will typically default to an arbitrary order that is fastest for the underlying data store to retrieve results.

-The Sort API Extension adds a new parameter, `sortby`, that allows the user to define fields by which to sort results.
+This defines a new parameter, `sortby`, that allows the user to define fields by which to sort results.
 Only string, numeric, and datetime attributes of Item (`id` and `collection` only) or Item Properties (any attributes) may be used to sort results.
 It is not required that implementations support sorting over all attributes, but implementations should return an error when attempting to sort over a field that does not support sorting.